DÉSIRÉE KLINGLER

 CV

-Experience & Expertise
+Professional Experience & Education

-RESEARCH FELLOW, YALE LAW SCHOOL
+RESEARCHER AT YALE LAW SCHOOL

-I am teaching "Competition Law & Economics" in the European Master in Law and Economics (EMLE) at the University of Hamburg, discussing antitrust cases form the EU and U.S. and employing economic theories and empirical analysis.
+I was lecturer at the University of Hamburg, teaching "Competition Law & Economics" in the European Master in Law and Economics (EMLE) and discussing antitrust cases form an interdisciplinary perspective at the intersection of law and economics.

 YALE FOX FELLOW, COPENHAGEN BUSINESS SCHOOL